Could Finland become the fair Silicon Valley of the 2020s? – Enthusiasm for health data and the coronavirus application makes Finns stand out

 The survey was conducted by Kantar TNS Oy in the Netherlands, France, Germany and Finland in June and July 2020.
 More than 4,000 respondents took part, with about 1,000 people represented in each country.
 Sitra’s Senior Lead Tiina Härkönen says that Finns’ positive attitude towards data and technology should be turned more effectively into an asset.

 “When looking at many indicators, Finland is already ahead of other countries when it comes to individuals’ positive attitude towards technology, people’s digital skills and related services offered by society.
-That is why especially here in Finland we should invest in the creation of trust-based, Human-driven data economy A model that recognises the importance of people and their needs as being fundamental to the working of a data economy.
-Individuals are not seen as mere objects from which to gather information but instead as active participants whose individual and legitimate needs are respected and heard in the data economy field. services.
+That is why especially here in Finland we should invest in the creation of trust-based, human-driven data economy services.
 On the basis of the survey, Finland and Finnish companies have good preconditions for becoming the new, fairer ‘Silicon Valley’ of the 2020s,” says Härkönen.

 Well-being data measurement has led to lifestyle changes